 Among its initiatives to protect and promote health and safety in the workplace, Moncler implements an efficient management system as per OHSAS 18001 international standard.
-This commitment is clearly stated in the Occupational Health and Safety Management Policy, which was shared with all Group employees worldwide in 2017.
+This commitment is clearly stated in the Occupational Health and Safety Management Policy, which was shared with all company employees worldwide in 2017.
 The Policy sets the health and safety principles and guidelines to be implemented in every sphere of activity and provides for:

 • the dynamic and preventive assessment of activities, so as to eliminate any root causes of risk or, should this not be feasible, control risks using the best available techniques;

 • the continuous improvement of all activities that may impact safety;

 • the enhancement of knowledge, competence, and awareness of all employees through targeted training and practice.

 In 2018, Moncler extended OHSAS 18001 certification to all

 its offices and stores in Europe and the United States and also renewed the certification obtained in 2016 for all its offices and shops in Italy and at the production site in Romania, covering a total of over 2,900 employees (about 71% of the workforce).
 The Company’s objective is to extend OHSAS 18001 certification to all offices and stores worldwide (excluding shop-in-shops), in accordance with the new ISO 45001 standard, and to renew expiring certifications with the new standard.

 Moncler invests a lot of thought and considerable time and energy in the management of occupational health and safety, in an effort to minimise any risk of accidents.